SysKitTeam/docs-point/set-up-point-cloud/free-trial-limits.md

 Here you can find the following:

 * **The amount of time that is left for your free trial (1)** out of the 21 available days
-* **Buy Now button (2)** that redirects you to the Syskit contact page, where you'll be able to reach us and arrange the best possible Syskit Point package for your business needs
+* **Buy Now button (2)** redirects you to the Subscriptions portal, where you can purchase a Point Cloud subscription, manage your subscription, and add additional administrators to help you with subscription management.

 ![Syskit Point - Trial Banner](../.gitbook/assets/free-trial-limits-trial-banner.png)